Chart Color Schemes

 Recent residential development output has been above average within Baulkham Hills when compared nationally

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Baulkham Hills averaged around 130 new dwelling approvals each year.
-Over the past five financial years, between FY-21 and FY-25, an estimated 652 homes were approved, with a further 37 approved so far in FY-26.
-Each year, approximately 1.5 people moved to the area for each dwelling built over these five financial years.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Baulkham Hills averaged around 136 new dwelling approvals each year.
+Between FY-21 and FY-25, an estimated 681 homes were approved, with a further 46 approved so far in FY-26.
+Over these five years, on average, 1.5 people moved to the area for each dwelling built.

-This suggests balanced supply and demand, maintaining stable market conditions.
-The average construction value of new properties was $623,000, indicating a focus on premium developments by builders.
-In FY-26, commercial development approvals totalled $130.4 million, reflecting robust local business investment.
-Recent construction trends show 46.0% standalone homes and 54.0% medium to high-density housing, marking a shift from the current 75.0% houses.
+This suggests balanced supply and demand, creating stable market conditions.
+New properties are constructed at an average value of $623,000, indicating focus on premium developments.
+In FY-26, commercial development approvals totalled $130.4 million, suggesting robust local business investment.
+Recent construction comprises 44.0% standalone homes and 56.0% medium to high-density housing, marking a significant shift from the current 75.0% houses.

 Frequently Asked Questions - Development